Latest

 Has this recent rise helped in creating and promoting clarity and transparency?
 How inclusive or even helpful is AI today?

+For example, OpenAI switched from an open source approach to an aggressive commercial one to annihilate concurrency.
 In the meantime, we seem to forget (or some of us let us forget on purpose) that the very roots of AI come from the open source world through research, universities, and massively public data.

 [/2023 Update]